yourbasic/bloom/README.md

 A Bloom filter is a fast and space-efficient probabilistic data structure used to test set membership.
-A membership test returns either ”likely member” or ”definitely not a member”
+A membership test returns either ”likely member” or ”definitely not a member”.

 ![Neutral density filter](ND-filter.jpg)